 Another great thing about Thinkwave is the grade recording feature.
 It offers a variety of grading options, such as percentage, pass/fail, letter grades, and even custom grading scales.
 Some grade sites limit options by requiring the same grade scale on each assignment.
 With Thinkwave, I can switch between the different options on different types of assignments.

 I post each student’s grade on each assignment.
-Thinkwave displays to each student the cumulative grade for the semester as each assignment is graded.
+Thinkwave displays to each student the individual grades for each graded assignment, as well as the cumulative grade for the semester.
 Again, only the student and Editor can see an individual student’s grades.